Greece 5 - yacht charters

 The forecast was for quite a bit of wind so Mirjam and Peter anchored off separately.
 After consuming a bottle of wine and a fine beef stew we settle in for the night.

-Ak Korakas to Nafplion
+Ak Korakas to Nafplio

 The next morning we got up at 7:00 am and we took a taxi to Mycenae.
 After the volcanic eruption at Santorini wiped out the Minoan civilization, the Mycenaeans took control of Greece from 1300 - 1100 BCE.
 It was these people who mounted the legendary campaign against Troy.
 Mycenae is the ancient city that was once their capital.
 Even after more than 3000 years the remnants still speak of a strong and rough power.
 The city walls are built of large stones, so large that it was rumored to be build by giant Cyclops.

-Nafplion to Astros (Aug 20)
+Nafplio to Astros (Aug 20)

-We sailed from Nafplion with a nice breeze towards Astros.
+We sailed from Nafplio with a nice breeze towards Astros.
 As the wind got up to more than 20 knots we reefed the main sail.
 The roller reef was stuck and while I was at the mast, we did have a hairy moment.
 We were heading into the wind when the boat started to turn boat rapidly as the jib filled from the wrong side.
 Martin and Ruth rapidly untied the sheets and an accidental jibe was successfully avoided.
 It is important to keep the life insurance below one's earning potential.

 Astros was a lovely place and just the right stop after the large and busy Nafplion.
 There were only a half a dozen yachts in its harbor and the water was so clean that people actually swam from the stern of their moored boat.
 The harbour was flanked by two beaches and guarded by a medieval fort on the hill above.
 It was a wonderful place and we decided to stay an extra day as there was too little wind for any real sailing anyway.